-ITEM 11. -- RADIATION SAFETY PROGRAM
+ITEM 11. - RADIATION SAFETY PROGRAM

-The elements of a radiation safety program are contained in Appendices A through U. Review each appendix carefully.
-(Some of these appendices are addressed elsewhere and need not be re-addressed.)
+The elements of a radiation safety program are contained in Appendices A through R. Review each appendix carefully.
+(Some of these appendices have been addressed in the proceeding text and need not be re-addressed.)
 Commit to the specific appendix, submit your own procedures using the appendix as a guide, or indicate "not applicable."

-Appendix A Model program for maintaining occupational radiation exposure ALARA Appendix B Duties of the Radiation Safety Officer and RSO delegation of authority Appendix C Model procedure for calibrating dose calibrators Appendix D Personnel exposure monitoring program Appendix E Model Training Program Appendix F Radiation Safety Committee charter Appendix G Reserved Appendix H Leak-testing sealed sources Appendix I Safe use of radiopharmaceuticals Appendix J Spill procedures and action limits Appendix K Guidance for ordering and receiving radioactive material Appendix L Procedure for safely opening packages containing radioactive material Appendix M Records of Byproduct Material Use Appendix M.1 Records for unit dosage use Appendix M.2 Records for multi-dose vial use Appendix M.3 Measuring and recording molybdenum concentration Appendix M.4 Inventory of implant sources Appendix N Area survey procedures Appendix O Monitoring, calculating, and controlling air concentrations Appendix O.1 Estimating worker dose from submersion in noble gases Appendix O.2 Estimating worker dose from aerosol concentrations Appendix O.3 Estimating aerosol and gas concentration in effluents Appendix O.4 Calculating spilled gas clearance times Appendix P Radiation safety during radiopharmaceutical therapy Appendix Q Radiation safety during implant therapy Appendix R Model Procedure for Waste Disposal Appendix S Medical Use of Sr-90 Eye Applications Appendix T Reserved Appendix U Model Annual Audit Checklist
+Appendix A Program for maintaining occupational radiation exposure at medical facilities ALARA

+Appendix B Duties of the RSO

+Appendix C Procedure for calibrating dose calibrators

+Appendix D Personnel exposure monitoring program

+Appendix E Training program

+Appendix F Reserved

+Appendix G Reserved

+Appendix H Leak-testing sealed sources

+Appendix I Safe use of radiopharmaceuticals

+Appendix J Spill procedures and action limits

+Appendix K Guidance for ordering and receiving radioactive material

+Appendix L Procedure for safely opening packages containing radioactive material

+AppendixM Records of Byproduct material use

+Appendix N Area survey procedures

+AppendixO Monitoring, calculating, and controlling air concentrations

+Appendix P Reserved

+Appendix Q Reserved

+Appendix R Procedure for waste disposal

+Appendix S Reserved

+Appendix T Reserved

+Appendix U Model Annual Audit Checklist

-11.1. -- SEALED SOURCE INVENTORIES
+ITEM 11.1. -- SEALED SOURCE INVENTORIES

 Accountability of licensed material may be ensured by conducting physical inventories and maintaining records.
-State that you will conduct inventories, at six (6) month intervals, to account for all sealed sources received and possessed under your license.
+State that you will conduct inventories, at six (6) months intervals, to account for all sealed sources received and possessed under your license.
 You should maintain records of the inventories for at least five (5) years from the date of the inventory.
-The record shall include:
+The record should include:

-- Model number of each source,
+- model number of each source,

-- Serial number if one has been assigned,
+- serial number if one has been assigned,

-- Identity of each source radionuclide,
+- identity of each source radionuclide,

-- Estimated activity,
+- estimated activity,

-- Location of each source,
+- location of each source,

-- Date of inventory,
+- date of inventory,

-- Initials or name of individual performing the inventory, and
+- · initials or name of individual performing the inventory, and

-- Signature of the Radiation Safety Officer.
+- signature of the Radiation Safety Officer.